WeirdConstructor/WLambda/doc/wlambda_reference.md

 return _something_ that might be `$none` (eg. if some element in a vector is searched for), or return that nothing was found.

+Note that there are two operators that interact with this type in a convenient way.
+The optional or operator `/$o` and the default value operator `//` can be used to provide default values and unwrap optionals.

 The functions `is_none` and `is_some` like stated above work for these optional values too: